 Most of EARTH’s student body are the first in their families to attend college, and the vast majority receive full or partial financial aid.

-“All students, irrespective of their background, have access to important resources necessary for them to excel in their studies,” states Sylvia Nakunda, Founder of Farm Reap and a 2003 EARTH graduate, tells Food Tank.
+“All students, irrespective of their background, have access to important resources necessary for them to excel in their studies,” states Sylvia Natukunda, Founder of Farm Reap and a 2003 EARTH graduate, tells Food Tank.
 “This [academic] approach built my confidence to know that I can do anything I set my mind to.”

-Nakunda founded Farm Reap in 2013 with “the mission to help reduce hunger and malnutrition,” in Uganda.
+Natukunda founded Farm Reap in 2013 with “the mission to help reduce hunger and malnutrition,” in Uganda.
 Farm Reap is a yogurt producer and distributor that is working to produce affordable, nutritious yogurt products for people living in the central region of the country.
 In addition to food production, Farm Reap also offers consultant services to improve the business strategy of farmers, small and medium-sized enterprises, and producer organizations.

 In 2023, 25 percent of EARTH’s alumni network—which includes 3,000 alumni across more than 50 countries in the Americas, the Caribbean and Africa—reported starting their own businesses after their time at EARTH.

 EARTH’s academic model was created with the intention of giving EARTH students a background in entrepreneurship, setting alumni up for success post-graduation.
-“Earth’s curriculum is comprehensive…looking at aspects of social, economic and environmental impact,” says Nakunda.
+“EARTH’s curriculum is comprehensive…looking at aspects of social, economic and environmental impact,” says Natukunda.
 “As graduates, we are always looking at ways to include sustainability aspects in our work.”

 Condo describes EARTH University as a “sustainability camp,” where students are expected to integrate sustainable thinking into all facets of their life, both in-and-out of the classroom.
-As part of EARTH’s learn by doing philosophy, “students, as individuals or in groups, explore problems and become active participants instead of passive receivers of knowledge…taking into consideration each student’s learning style,” Kevin Duffy, Chief Global Development Officer and Executive Director of the EARTH University Foundation, tells Food Tank.
+As part of EARTH’s learn-by-doing philosophy, “students, as individuals or in groups, explore problems and become active participants instead of passive receivers of knowledge…taking into consideration each student’s learning style,” Kevin Duffy, Chief Global Development Officer and Executive Director of the EARTH University Foundation, tells Food Tank.

 Students are trained to think critically about the context of their farms and optimize resources for cost-efficient, high-knowledge solutions.